The Speakers

 Image credits (From top to bottom):

-Photo courtesy of Licia Verde; Photo courtesy of Max Planck Institute for Extraterrestrial Physics; Photo by ETH Zurich Foundation/Das Bild; Photo courtesy of Cliff Will.
+Photo courtesy of Licia Verde; Photo courtesy of Max Planck Institute for Extraterrestrial Physics; Photo by ETH Zurich Foundation/Das Bild; Photo courtesy of Pedro Ferreira.